BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter: Introduction

 \section{Introduction}

 Social media is a tool for people discussing and sharing opinions, as well as getting information and news.
-A recent study shows that 71\% of Twitter users get news from this platform \cite{Paw:2019}, which emphasizes the threat of fake news \cite{Fourney:2017} and misinformation spread \cite{Chowdhury:2020,Twitter:2019}.
-After George Floyd's death in May 2020, the volume of discussion in social media increased dramatically.
-A series of protests followed this tragic event, called the 2020 BlackLivesMatter (BLM) movement.
+A series of protests in social media followed George Floyd's death in May 2020, called the 2020 BlackLivesMatter (BLM) movement.
 People participated in the discussion for several reasons.
 Some users had advocacy to protest racism and police violence.
 Some tried to take advantage of the popularity of the event by spamming and misinformation spread.
 Chaos emerged due to many users participating in discussion with different motivations.
 Eventually, particular accounts are deleted by users or suspended due to violating the rules of social media platforms.

 We analyze the number of new users in Twitter before and after the death of George Floyd in Figure \ref{fig:acc_dates}, using a novel tweet dataset that we describe in the next section.
 We notice that the number of new users increased dramatically after the event; however most of them are either deleted or suspended later.
 Meanwhile, there is a strong decrease in control users who do not share any BLM-related tweet.
 These observations direct us to analyze what happened in social media before and after the event triggers in terms of deleted and suspended users.
-We thereby examine eight user types; i.e. active, deleted, suspended, and control users who joined the discussion before and after the event (old and new users), as given in Table \ref{tab:user_types_table}.
+We thereby examine eight user types; i.e. active, deleted, suspended, and control users who joined the discussion before and after the event (old and new users).
+For instance, we refer to suspended users who joined after May 25 as \emph{Sus-New}.
 Our study has three research questions:

-\textbf{RQ1:} What differences exist between the users who did participate and not participate in the BLM discussion in Twitter?
+\textbf{RQ1:} What differences exist between the users who did participate and not participate in the BLM discussion?

 \textbf{RQ2:} What differences exist between the users who joined the discussion before and after the start of the 2020 BLM movement?

 \textbf{RQ3:} What are the possible reasons for user deletion and suspension related to the 2020 BLM movement?